By Roy Burner - Minister of the Gospel

 Scripture reveals that there should be no schism (or division) in the body, but that the members should have the same care one for another.
 The eyes cannot say to the hand, I have no need of you: nor again the hand, I have no need of you (1 Corinthians 12:21).

 Yet, we are seeing this happening through numerous voices of dissension!
-It is not just in the domestic field, in our government, but in the religious world as well; as various factions cannot see the significant of unity.
+It is not just in the domestic field, in our government, but in the religious world as well; as various factions fail to come together in unity.
 Scripture reveals: How good and how pleasant it is for brethren to dwell together in unity (Psalm 133:1).

 An encyclopedia noted some features of dissension: Decidedly left-wing, critiques both liberal and conservative views and occasionally reserves its strongest criticism from the left.
 There is an unwillingness to cooperate with an established source of authority which can be social, cultural, or governmental.
 Dissension has primarily been associated with activity of critical thinking, questioning accepted notions of authority.

-We have vacated the source of our strength and endurance as a nation.
-Abraham Lincoln stated: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation as ever grown.
+We have vacated the source of our strength and endurance as a nation as pointed out by Abraham Lincoln, many years ago: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation as ever grown.
 But we have forgotten God.

 Some quotes concerning disposition are: The wearer of smiles and the bearer of a kindly disposition needs no introduction but is welcome anywhere (O. S. Marden).
 The greater part of our happiness or misery depends on our dispositions and not on our circumstances (Martha Washington).